magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 That's a lot of work to be done for a single tutorial.
 Take your time to follow it step by step.

-> NOTE 1: when I wrote the first edition of this series of tutorials
-> (around winter 2012/13) there were almost no CLJS form
-> validators.
-Today, thanks to the awesome efforts of the CLJ/CLJS
-> community, the problem could become the opposite: there are too many
-> of them to choose from.
->
-> That said I decided to not modify to much this tutorial, because I
-> think it still has something interesting to say.

 # The selection process

 If you search GitHub for a CLJ validator library you'll find quite a large number of results, but if you restrict the search to CLJS library only, you currently get just one result: [Valip][2].

-> NOTE 2: the above assertion was true at the time I wrote the first
+> NOTE 1: The above assertion is no more true.
+In winter 2012, when I
-> edition of this tutorial.
-Nowadays it's not true anymore, but stay
+> wrote the first edition of this series of tutorials, there were
-> with me.
-You'll not regret.
+> almost no CLJS form validators.
+Today, thanks to the awesome efforts
+> of the CLJ/CLJS community, the problem has became the opposite:
+> there are many of them to choose from.
+That said, I decided to keep
+> using the `valip` library in the series because it still has
+> something to be learnt from.

 [Valip][2] has been forked from the [original CLJ Valip][3] to make it portable to the CLJS platform.
 This is already a good result by